jordanlev/twig-tree-tag/README.md

-# JordanTree
+# jordan-tree

-JordanTree is a proof of concept of a Twig extension built to make tree traversals easy.
+jordan-tree is a proof of concept of a Twig extension built to make tree traversals easy.

-Example:
+## Installation

+## Example

 ```jinja
 {% tree name, submenu in menu %}